isomerpages/moe-regentsec/_about-regent/School Events/Accolades.md

 ---

-## **North West School Partners Award 2022 – GOLD**
+## **North West School Partners Award 2023 – GOLD**

-We are delighted to share that Regent Secondary School has been awarded the North West Outstanding School Partner Award (Gold) for our active participation in North West Community Development Council (NWCDC) programmes in 2021!
+We are delighted to share that Regent Secondary School has been awarded the North West Outstanding School Partner Award 2023 - GOLD for our active participation in North West Community Development Council (NWCDC) programmes!

 We are grateful for our fruitful partnership with NWCDC, whose collaborative efforts have given our Regenites the opportunity to participate in a variety of meaningful programmes and to contribute actively to the community.
 Our students’ learning experiences have certainly been enriched through these initiatives.

 Thank you, NWDC, for the recognition, and our heartiest congratulations to Regent!

 ![](/images/School%20Events/Accolades/NorthWestSchPartnersAward2023-1.PNG)